RedHatNordicsSA/RedHatNordicsSA.github.io/lab-description.md

 ## VM Guests

-Virttual machines are created in automated way.
-See VM creation blog (TBD) how we use basic Red Hat Enterprise Linux (RHEL) QCOW image from [access portal](access.redhat.com) as a template.
+Virtual machines are created in automated way.
+See VM creation blog (TBD) how we use basic Red Hat Enterprise Linux (RHEL) KVM QCOW image from [access portal](access.redhat.com) as a template.
 Guests are automatically brought into management at VM creation time.